jpjones76/SeisIO.jl/docs/src/Help/working_with_data.rst

 #################
 Working with Data
 #################
-This section describes how to track and manage SeisIO data.
+This section is a tutorial for tracking and managing SeisIO data.

 ************************
 Creating Data Containers